irfanjmdn/r65/README.md

 ### For a fully functional firmware without issues, [flash](#flashinginstalling-the-firmware) the [original firmware file](Original%20RK%20R65%20Firmware%2020240311.hex).
 We don't have the source for this specific precompiled file, unfortunately.

+### RGB Lighting Effects on VIA

+- RGB effects with VIA might be <sup>slightly</sup> misaligned.

+This is due to the RGB matrix layout in the [`keyboard.json`](rk/r65/keyboard.json) not being set properly.
+Any help to fix this would be appreciated.

+_Alternatively, you can use the [SignalRGB version](https://github.com/irfanjmdn/r65/tree/signalrgb) to properly control the RGB lights of this keyboard._

-### ⌨ Caps Lock Indicator
+### Caps Lock Indicator

 - The Caps Lock indicator light doesn't turn on.

 This issue is very likely fixable, but I’m not experienced enough to handle it.

-### ⌨ RGB Lighting Effects on VIA

-- RGB effects with VIA might be slightly misaligned.

-This is due to the RGB matrix layout in the [`keyboard.json`](rk/r65/keyboard.json) not being set properly.
-Not experienced enough to handle this, too.

-(Alternatively, you can use the [SignalRGB version](https://github.com/irfanjmdn/r65/tree/signalrgb) to properly control the RGB lights of this keyboard.)

 ---